 Cambridge Healthtech Institute is pleased to offer skill-based Training Seminars to Discovery on Target.
 Training Seminars offer in-depth training and instruction on a specific subject area that isn’t covered at this level during the main program,

-Our Training Seminars offer real-life case studies, problems encountered and solutions applied, and extensive coverage of the basic science and business issues underlying each topic.
-Experienced Training Seminar instructors offer a mix of formal lectures,
+Our Training Seminars offer real-life case studies, problems encountered and solutions applied, and extensive coverage of the basic science and academic theory and background.
+Each Training Seminar offers a mix of formal lectures,

 interactive discussions and activities to help attendees maximize their learning experiences.
-These immersive trainings will be of value to scientists and business professionals from industry and academic research groups who are new to the life sciences
+These immersive trainings are led by experienced instructors who will focus on content applicable to your current research and provide important guidance to those new to their fields.

 Instructor: Patrick Aboyoun, Customer Data Scientist, Training Business Development, H2O.ai